jkang1643/EchoTranslate/DEPLOYMENT_SUMMARY.md

 ## What I've Created for You

-I've prepared a **complete AWS deployment package** for your EchoTranslate real-time translation app.
+I've prepared a **complete AWS deployment package** for your Exbabel real-time translation app.
 Everything you need to deploy to AWS with CloudFront, S3, and EC2 is ready!

 ## 📦 Package Contents